Contrastive Consolidation of Top-Down Modulations Achieves Sparsely Supervised Continual Learning: Experiments

 \paragraph{Orthogonalized modulations improve class-separation.} We hypothesized in Section~\ref{sub:orthog} that BCE is suboptimal, since negatives are collapsed towards a single vector.
-In agreement with this, as we replace the orthogonal projection loss with binary cross-entropy (Table~\ref{tab:ablation}), we observe degraded performances.
+As we replace the orthogonal projection loss with binary cross-entropy, we observe degraded performance on CIFAR-100 (Table~\ref{tab:ablation}).
+On ImageNet-100, performance is similar, which we attribute to the fact that the BCE training does not fully converge to an antiparallel configuration: On CIFAR-100, the average minimum BCE loss over all classes is 0.005\stdev{0.039}, while on ImageNet, it is 0.053\stdev{0.035}.
 Interestingly, while untrained modulations (i.e.~frozen after normal initialization) as well as random modulations (i.e.~redrawn each time) degrade performance further, they still provide a moderate improvement over pure \lvi.
 This suggests that predicting representations based on a slightly perturbed model state already provides a regulatory effect.
 We further measure the class-distance normalized variance (CDNV, appendix~\ref{sec:CDNV}) of representations~\citep{galanti_role_2022}, which is the ratio between intra-class variance and class-mean distances.
 A lower CDNV thus indicates a combination of higher intra-class collapse and/or higher distances between classes.
 We observe that modulation invariance improves class-separation as the CDNV significantly decreases once training enters the consolidation stage, but only in combination with orthogonalizing modulations (Figure~\ref{fig:opl-cdnv}).
 Moreover, the effect is still clearly visible while using 1\% labels.